qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Part III_ Alternative Programming Models.md

 Several researchers have noted that the backtracking search of logic languages such as Prolog is also amenable to parallelization.
 Two strategies are possible.
 The ﬁrst is to pursue in parallel the subgoals found in the right-hand side of a rule.
 This strategy is known as* AND parallelism*.
 The fact that variables in logic, once initialized, are never subsequently modiﬁed ensures that parallel branches of an AND cannot interfere with one another.
 The second strategy is known as* OR* *parallelism*; it pursues alternative resolutions in parallel.
 Because they will gener- ally employ different uniﬁcations, branches of an OR must use separate copies of their variables.
 In a search tree such as that of Figure 12.1, AND parallelism and OR parallelism create new threads at alternating levels.
 OR parallelism is* speculative*: since success is required on only one branch, work performed on other branches is in some sense wasted.
 OR parallelism works well, however, when a goal cannot be satisﬁed (in which case the entire tree must be searched), or when there is high variance in the amount of execution time re- quired to satisfy a goal in different ways (in which case exploring several branches at once reduces the expected time to ﬁnd the ﬁrst solution).
 Both AND and OR parallelism are problematic in Prolog, because they fail to adhere to the deter- ministic search order required by language semantics.
 Parlog [Che92], which supports both AND and OR parallelism, is the best known of the parallel Prolog dialects.

-### 3CHECK YOUR UNDERSTANDING

-#### 38. What is a monitor?
-How do monitor condition variables differ from sema-
+3**CHECK YOUR UNDERSTANDING** 38.
+What is a* monitor*?
+How do monitor* condition variables* differ from sema- phores?

-phores?

-#### 39. Explain the difference between treating monitor signals as hints and treating

-them as* absolutes*.
+## 39. Explain the difference between treating monitor signals as* hints* and treating them as* absolutes*.

-#### 40. What is a monitor invariant?
-Under what circumstances must it be guaranteed
+## 40. What is a* monitor invariant*?
+Under what circumstances must it be guaranteed to hold?

-to hold?

-#### 41. Describe the* nested monitor problem* and some potential solutions.
+## 41. Describe the* nested monitor problem* and some potential solutions.
 42. What is* deadlock*?

-#### 43. What is a conditional critical region?
+* What is a* conditional critical region*?
 How does it differ from a monitor?

-#### 44. Summarize the synchronization mechanisms of Ada 95, Java, and C#.
-Con-

-trast them with one another, and with monitors and conditional critical re- gions.
+  44. Summarize the synchronization mechanisms of Ada 95, Java, and C#.
+Con- trast them with one another, and with monitors and conditional critical re- gions.
 Be sure to explain the features added to Java 5.

-#### 45. What is transactional memory?
-What advantages does it offer over algorithms

-based on locks?
+## 45. What is* transactional memory*?
+What advantages does it offer over algorithms based on locks?
 What challenges will need to be overcome before it enters widespread use?

-#### 46. Describe the semantics of the HPF/Fortran 95 forall loop.
-How does it

-differ from do concurrent?
+## 46. Describe the semantics of the HPF/Fortran 95 forall loop.
+How does it differ from do concurrent?

-#### 47. Why might pure functional languages be said to provide a particularly attrac-

-tive setting for concurrent programming?
+## 47. Why might pure functional languages be said to provide a particularly attrac- tive setting for concurrent programming?

-#### 48. What are futures?
+## 48. What are* futures*?
 In what languages do they appear?
-What precautions must

-the programmer take when using them?
+What precautions must the programmer take when using them?

-* Explain the difference between AND* parallelism* and OR* parallelism* in Prolog.
+## 49. Explain the difference between AND* parallelism* and OR* parallelism* in Prolog.

-## 13.5

-#### **Message Passing**
+13.5 **Message Passing**

 Shared-memory concurrency has become ubiquitous on multicore processors and multiprocessor servers.
 Message passing, however, still dominates both dis- tributed and high-end computing.
 Supercomputers and large-scale clusters are programmed primarily in Fortran or C/C++ with the MPI library package.
 Dis- tributed computing increasingly relies on client–server abstractions layered on top of libraries that implement the TCP/IP Internet standard.
 As in shared- memory computing, scores of message-passing languages have also been devel- oped for particular application domains, or for research or pedagogical purposes.